Facilitating water quality improvement projects as restitution for violations under the Regional Water Quality Control Board’s enforcement process.

 After a project has been proposed, Regional Water Board Enforcement staff (and other staff as necessary) review the scope to ensure it meets all applicable requirements.
 Upon mutual agreement between all parties, Enforcement staff incorporate the SEP (i.e., project description, responsibilities, deliverables, and milestones) into the ACL order.
 There should be a high level of certainty that the project can be completed during the specified timeframe because there are typically no changes allowed once an ACL order is finalized.
 An exception to this is that ACL orders typically allow for a time extension under certain circumstances pending Water Board approval.

 Dischargers considering an SEP in partial restitution of a water quality violation may consult the Potential Projects List maintained by the Estuary Partnership.
-The list is available here.
+The list can be downloaded here.

 If you’re considering any of these projects and would like further information, please contact us.